MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/everything-about-arrays.md

 At this point, you're starting to wonder how to add items to an array.
 The quick answer is that you can't.
 An array is a fixed size in memory.
 If you need to grow it or add a single item to it, then you need to create a new array and copy all the values over from the old array.
-This sounds expensive and like a lot of work, however, PowerShell hides the complexity of creating the new array.
+This sounds like a lot of work, however, PowerShell hides the complexity of creating the new array.
 PowerShell implements the addition operator (`+`) for arrays.

+> [!NOTE]
-PowerShell does not implement a subtraction operation.
+> PowerShell does not implement a subtraction operation.
+If you want a flexible alternative to an

-If you want a flexible alternative to an array, you need to use a [generic `List`](#generic-list) object.
+> array, you need to use a [generic `List`](#generic-list) object.

 ### Array addition